deshpande-shruti/Sparkify_project/README.md

 ## Acknowledgement
 The dataset is kindly provided by Udacity team.
 And some instructions in the notebook are also well prepared by Udacity team.

+## References
+For this project, the course material at Udacity has been used for reference.
+On top of that, the official pySpark documentation has also been used ( https://spark.apache.org/docs/latest/api/python/index.html )